Employing staff - in more detail

 There are different stages of a recruitment process.

-You can then advertise the job – in your local Jobcentre for free or local shops, and voluntary organisations may also have notice boards for advertisements.
+You can then advertise the job – for example, in your local Jobcentre for free or local shops, or on social media, and voluntary organisations may also have notice boards for advertisements.
 You may already know someone who could take the job.

 Once you have received some applications, you can select the people you'd like to interview for the job.
 You should prepare a list of questions for the interview that cover the key aspects of the job to make sure that the applicants have the necessary skills and fully understand what is involved.